Harshit-Kandoi/Portfolio/README.md

 - **B.Tech in Computer Science and Engineering (Data Science)**
   **B.K.
 Birla Institute of Engineering and Technology, Pilani**
   *(Sept 2021 – Aug 2025)*
-  - **CGPA:** 7.95/10

 - **Class 12th (PCBM)**
   **Saraswati Vidhya Peeth SR SEC School, Sikar**
   *(Mar 2020 – Mar 2021)*
-  - **Percentage:** 91%

 - **Class 10th**
   **Lords International School, Rajgarh**
   *(Mar 2018 – Mar 2019)*
-  - **Percentage:** 73.1%

 ### 💼 Professional Experience
 - **Data Science Intern**
   **Upflairs Pvt Ltd, Jaipur**
   *(June 2024 – August 2024)*
-  - Developed and deployed machine learning and deep learning models, enhancing predictive accuracy for real-world applications.
+  - Collaborated with a team of 3 interns to design and deploy machine learning and deep learning models, including a Crop Classification Model for predicting crop suitability using agricultural and environmental data.
-  - Collaborated with a team to build and maintain data pipelines, improving overall operational efficiency.
+  - Provided technical support to teammates, sharing knowledge and best practices to enhance the overall quality of projects.
+  - Contributed to the development of innovative solutions targeting real-world problems, ensuring practical applications of machine learning techniques.
+  - Engaged with stakeholders to gather project requirements and delivered insights aligned with business objectives, showcasing the impact of data-driven approaches.

 ---